+Date Approved 10 th December 2020

-Date Approved Review Date Every 3 Years
+Review Date October 2023 every 3

+years

-1. PURPOSE
+1.0 PURPOSE

-Bury Council Housing Services has a duty to set out its approach to granting tenancies for the homes it owns.
-It also needs to ensure the approach is aligned to Bury Council's Strategic Tenancy Policy, which continues to support the principle of lifetime tenancies for un-adapted, general needs housing stock.
+Bury Housing Services has a duty to set out its approach to granting tenancies for the homes it owns.
+We also need to ensure our approach is aligned to Bury Council's Strategic Tenancy Policy, which continues to support the principle of lifetime tenancies for unadapted, general needs housing stock.

-2 SCOPE
+2.0 SCOPE

-This policy sets out the approach to tenancy management as follows:
+This policy sets out how we will do this and outlines our approach to tenancy management.
+In particular it:

-- Sets out how Housing Services will support Bury Council's Strategic Tenancy Policy and preference for lifetime tenancies. - Ensures compliance with the Regulator for Social Housing's (RSH) tenancy standard. - Provides clarity about the types of tenancy granted and the circumstances in which they may be granted. - Ensures best use of the housing stock, meets household needs, and contributes to sustainable communities. - Sets out how tenants will be supported to maintain their tenancy and prevent unnecessary legal interventions or evictions. - Ensures consistency of approach and offers transparency to customers. - Offers a clear and fair appeals process for dealing with tenancy changes. - Outlines the overarching approach to tenancy management.
+- Sets out how Bury Housing Services will support Bury Council's Strategic Tenancy Policy and preference for lifetime tenancies; - Ensures we are compliant with the Regulator for Social Housing's (RSH) tenancy standard; - Provides clarity about the types of tenancy we will grant and the circumstances in which they will be granted; - Ensures we make the best use of the housing stock, meet household needs and build sustainable communities: - Sets out how we will support tenants to maintain their tenancy and prevent unnecessary legal interventions or evictions; - Will ensure consistency of approach and offer transparency to our customers; - Offers a clear and fair appeals process for dealing with tenancy changes; and - Outlines our overarching approach to tenancy management.

-3 MANAGEMENT RESPONSIBILITIES / STATUTORY REQUIREMENTS
+3.0 MANAGEMENT RESPONSIBILITIES / STATUTORY REQUIREMENTS

-The tenancies granted and managed by Bury Council are done so within the context of the following legislation:
+The tenancies we grant and manage on behalf of Bury Council and as a Registered Provider in our own right, are done so within the context of the following legislation:

-- Housing Act 1985, 1988 and 1996 (as amended).
+- Housing Act 1985, 1988 and 1996 (as amended)

-- Localism Act, 2011.
+- Localism Act, 2011

-- Equality Act, 2010.
+- Equality Act, 2010

-- Landlord and Tenant Act, 1985.
+- Landlord and Tenant Act, 1985

-- Protection from Eviction Act, 1977.
+- Protection from Eviction Act, 1977

-- Immigration Act, 2014.
+- Immigration Act, 2014

-The Council's approach also takes account of the regulatory framework set out by the Regulator of Social Housing (RSH).
+Our approach also takes account of the regulatory framework set out by the RSH.

-4 SUMMARY DETAIL OF POLICY
+4.0 SUMMARY DETAIL OF POLICY